 Once you’ve worked out all the things you want to learn, you can then turn that into a spreadsheet for measuring the results.

-For instance, if you wanted to know whether long or short subject lines work best for your audience then you’ll need to add a column for ‘Number of characters’ to record the effect this has on key metrics like open rates.
+For instance, if you wanted to know whether long or short subject lines work best for your audience, then you’ll need to add a column to your spreadsheet for “Number of characters” to record the effect this has on key metrics like open rates.

-Let’s look at the spreadsheet CoSchedule used to get a better idea of how this works.
+Examine the spreadsheet CoSchedule used to get a better idea of how this works:

 |3||17 Apps To Help You Make Ebooks||86||1||29%||31||222|

 |How We Grew Our Email List By 2,000+||73||3||50%||36||76|

 |50+ Places To Repurpose Your Content||99||1||33%||36||278|